sankalp1999/Image_Captioning_With_Attention/README.md

 With threshold = 2, vocab size is 5011.
 I saw a decrease in BLEU score but better captions.

 With threshold = 5, vocab size was 2873.

+Flickr30K

+With threshold = 5, vocab size is 7547.

 ### Decoder
 The main training part of the project was training the decoder with soft attention mechanism (and the embedding ).